minprog/programmeren-2/problems/adventure-more/adventure.md

 ## Background

-Back in the days, before dedicated graphics cards were a thing, text-based adventure games were incredibly popular.
+Back in the days, before graphics cards were a thing, text-based adventure games were incredibly popular.
 This type of game consists entirely out of text, and is traversed by commands much like the ones you would enter in the terminal.
 One such game is Colossal Cave Adventure, created by [William Crowther](https://en.wikipedia.org/wiki/William_Crowther_(programmer)) in 1975, that served as the inspiration for the text adventure game genre.

 In Adventure you have to navigate between "Rooms" through commands such as "WEST" and "EAST", but also "IN" or "OUT":